top of page

 I think it's all aimed at giving each and every one of us complex and various examples to help us choose what we want to experience, who we want to be, and what choices we want to make for our own existence; because that's the only thing we can change.
 Never anyone else's, only our own.

-I found that being open and curious about new things, things I used to consider threatening or wrong, it's giving me the opportunity to expand what I know and grow
+I found that being open and curious about new things, things I used to consider threatening or wrong, it's giving me the opportunity to expand my own mind and grow more into who I am at the core.

-It’s been two years since I've started doing this exercise and it’s still not automatic.
-When I reach new depths of fear or belief systems, I have to recalibrate and remind myself that I am the one who decides what is real for me, that I choose and I create.
+It’s been two years since I've realised the paradox of life and it can still be challenging.
+When I reach new depths of fear or belief systems, I have to recalibrate and remind myself that I am the one who decides what is real for me, that I get to choose and my choice is correct because it's correct for me.

 I came to realise that this way of interacting with the world can actually bring us closer together, because it no longer feels like we’re standing on opposing sides, shouting at each other.
 It feels more like we’re side by side, deciding if we should walk together or go our separate ways.